12th Canadian Comprehensive Review Course in Physical Medicine & Rehabilitation

-The 11th Canadian Comprehensive Review Course in PM&R will be held Feb 28 to Mar 6, 2020 at Bridgepoint Active Healthcare, Sinai Health System, 1 Bridgepoint Drive, Toronto, ON, M4M 2B5.
+The 11th Canadian Comprehensive Review Course in PM&R will be held February 29 to March 7, 2020 at Bridgepoint Active Healthcare, Sinai Health System, 1 Bridgepoint Drive, Toronto, ON, M4M 2B5.
 The Canadian Comprehensive Review Course (CCRC) is organized biennially for Canadian PM&R residents.
 Early registration will be Feb 28 (location TBD).

 Organization of the Review Course

 By the end of this review course, participants will be able to:

 - Evaluate individual areas of limitations in knowledge, skills, or attitudes pertaining to the practice of PM&R, and thus identify areas requiring focus for future studying and ongoing learning;

 - Summarize the fundamental concepts of the different core clinical areas within the specialty of Physical Medicine & Rehabilitation;